cloudkick/whiskey/PROCESS_RUNNER.md

 Command line tool can be used for:

-* Verifying dependencies.json is correct
+* Verifying that the configuration file is correct
 * Starting specified dependencies without running the tests.
 All the started processed are stopped on `SIGINT`.